Surface charges in Chern-Simons gravity with $T\bar{T}$ deformation: Conclusion and discussion

 It is proposed that the $T\bar{T}$ deformed 2D CFTs dual to the cutoff AdS$_3$ with Dirichlet boundary condition or equivalently a mixed boundary condition.
 The mixed boundary condition can be realized by a field-dependent coordinate transformation from the Brown-Henneaux boundary condition \cite{Guica:2019nzm}.
 The Chern-Simons formalism of AdS$_3$ is a powerful tool to explore the holographic aspects of the AdS$_3$ with various boundary conditions.
 In this paper, we apply the Chern-Simons formalism to study the charges of $T\bar{T}$ deformed CFT.
 We start from the Ba\~nados geometry, which is the most general AdS$_3$ solution with Brown-Henneaux boundary condition.
 The deformed Chern-Simons gauge connections were obtained through the field-dependent coordinate transformation.
 An analogy to the Ba\~nados geometry, we parametrize the deformed gauge connections by two independent functions, which corresponds to the $T\bar{T}$ deformed charges.

-After gauge fixing of the deformed gauge fields, the residual gauge symmetries can be found.
+After gauge fixing of the deformed gauge fields and imposing the mixed boundary condition, the residual gauge symmetries can be found.
 The left-moving gauge fields and the right-moving gauge fields are entangled.
 The residual gauge generators can be parametrized by $\epsilon=\lambda_{-1}-\mu\bar{\lambda}_{-1}$ and $\bar{\epsilon}=\bar{\lambda}_{1}-\mu\lambda_{1}$.
-Then the variation of the charges gives the algebra of the charges under the gauge transformation concerning $\epsilon,\bar{\epsilon}$.
+Then the variations of the charges give the algebra of the charges under the gauge transformation concerning $\epsilon,\bar{\epsilon}$.
 The resulting charge algebra is a non-linear deformation of the Virasoro algebra.
 We expand the Poisson bracket algebra of the charges perturbatively around $\mu=0$ and the leading order reproduces the Virasoro algebra.
 The first-order correction induces coupling between the deformed charges ${Q}$ and $\bar{Q}$.

 In~\cite{Guica:2019nzm}, the asymptotic symmetry of AdS$_3$ with the mixed boundary condition is described by two commuting copies of field-dependent Virasoro algebra.
 The different algebra structure was obtained in~\cite{Kraus:2021cwf} when they consider the asymptotic symmetry of the deformed metric on the finite surface $r=r_c$ with Dirichlet boundary condition.
 In~\cite{Guica:2020uhm}, it turns out that there are some uncertain winding terms in the deformed charge algebra.
 We show the difference between the two algebras offered by \cite{Guica:2019nzm} and \cite{Kraus:2021cwf} comes from the ambiguous definition of the deformed charges.